Skip to main content

 Fans of vintage and second hand also get their money's worth in Berlin.
 In Schönhauser Allee you will find numerous second hand stores.
 And with the NochMall, Berliner Stadtreinigung has established its own second-hand store, where you can find fashion as well as all sorts of other nice things that deserve a second chance.

-Sustainable fashion stores in Berlin
+Sustainable Shopping in Berlin

 Tip 8: Explore Berlin's green side: Hiking routes and Parks&Gardens